tmusibon/workshop-soul-machine/README.md

 $ npm run setup
 ```

-This will install all dependencies for each of the three services (react-ui, orch-server, and token-server).
+This will install all dependencies for each of the three services (react-ui, orch-server, and token-server),
-This will also copy the env.example to an .env file in each directory.
+copy the env.example to an .env file in each directory and create self signed certs for local development.

 ## Update Environment Variables in .env For Each Service